j-o-s-b/connect/README.md

 ## Workflow

-The data was accessed from ...
+The data was accessed from the Avon Longitudinal Study of Parents and Children (ALSPAC)

-1. The data was converted from Stata format to R using xxx script
+1. The data was converted from Stata format to R

-2. An initial set of variables were selected and renamed in xxx script
+2. An initial set of variables were selected and renamed

 3. A secondary data cleaning was done using "scripts/02_data_clean.R".
 This produced the "alspac_long_v01.rds" which was used in subsequent scripts.